Shiro-/shiro-.github.io/README.md

 * Add all content within the HTML files
 * Create a visually appealing layout (I hope)
 * Add images for the different projects
+* Design website design in Photoshop for better visualization
 * _More to be added_

 # Reference